What is Meditation

 That is why Kabir calls us strange fish, swimming in the ocean, longing for water.

-The Living Radiant Darkness and Roaring Primordial Ground
+The Radiant Darkness and the Roaring, yet Boring Primordial Ground

 And what do we find here when we leave all the metaphors behind?
 To experience THAT requires a greater perspective, which can only be found by leaving what we assume as our reality.